Titans agree to terms with kicker Gostkowski, waive Joseph

+Vrabel was a teammate of Gostkowski for the kicker’s first three seasons in New England, while Titans general manager Jon Robinson worked in the Patriots’ scouting department.
+Vrabel stressed that a reunion was not the reason for changing out kickers.

+”I think that a lot is going to be made about the our history with Stephen,” Vrabel said Thursday. ”But in the end, that doesn’t really mean anything.
+It’s a decision that we thought as a team would help solidify the position.”

-NASHVILLE, Tenn.
-(AP) — The Tennessee Titans made a switch at kicker Thursday, agreeing to terms with four-time Pro Bowler Stephen Gostkowski and waiving Greg Joseph.
+The Titans made the switch Thursday, agreeing to terms with the four-time Pro Bowler Gostkowski and waiving Greg Joseph.
+Gostkowski was not at practice later Thursday as he works through the COVID-19 testing protocol.

-Gostkowski won three Super Bowls in his 14 seasons with the New England Patriots.
+Tennessee signed a kicker who won three Super Bowls in his 14 seasons with the Patriots.
 He has made 87.4% or 374 of 428 of his kicks in his career.
 His field goal percentage ranks fifth-best in NFL history.

+Having a healthy and successful kicker on the roster before the start of the season is a lesson the Titans learned only too well a year ago.
+They thought they would have veteran Ryan Succop ready for the season opener after offseason surgery on his knee only to have to sign a replacement Sept.
+4.

+That was the start of a dreadful season for Tennessee’s kicking game as the Titans wound up with the NFL’s worst field goal unit as their first four kickers combined to connect on 44.4% of field goals (8 of 18).
+Joseph was the Titans’ fifth kicker last season, and he made the only field goal he attempted, which came in the playoffs.

 Gostkowski turned 36 in January.
 He left New England as the team’s leading scorer with 1,775 points over 204 games.
 He’s also second in NFL history with 205 postseason points.
 His career long kick of 62 yards came in 2017.